-- a) The student must meet with the supervisor, or the supervisory committee, or the Chair of the Program as appropriate (or, if the Chair is the supervisor, the Dean, or, if the Dean is the supervisor, the Vice-President (Academic)) in an attempt to resolve the matter.
-Within 5 days of the meeting, the Chair of the Program (or Dean) must send a written report of the meeting to the Dean of Graduate Studies, with a copy to the student.
-The report shall notify the Dean of the particulars of the case, and of the result of the meeting. - b) If, after the process set out in 26.a) is completed, the student is unsatisfied with the result and wishes to continue the appeal, a written notice of the student's intention must be sent to the Dean of Graduate Studies within 15 days of receiving the letter from the Chair or Dean of Graduate Studies.
-The Dean will acknowledge receipt of the notice within 5 days of receiving it. - c) The Dean of Graduate Studies will conduct an investigation of the matter.
-In the course of this investigation, the Dean may ask for written reports from each member of the committee.
+a.
+The student must meet with the supervisor, or the supervisory committee, or the Chair of the Program as appropriate in an attempt to resolve the matter.
+Within 5 days of the meeting, the Chair of the Program must send a written report of the meeting to the Associate Dean of Graduate Programs with a copy to the student.
+The report shall notify the Associate Dean of Graduate Programs of the particulars of the case, and of the result of the meeting.

+- b.
+If, after the process set out in 27.a) is completed, the student is unsatisfied with the result and wishes to continue the appeal, a written notice of the student's intention must be sent to the Associate Dean of Graduate Programs within 15 days of receiving the letter from the Chair.
+The Associate Dean will acknowledge receipt of the notice within 5 days of receiving it. - c.
+The Associate Dean of Graduate Programs will conduct an investigation of the matter.
+In the course of this investigation, the Associate Dean may ask for written reports from each member of the committee.
 Committee members may submit reports even if not asked to do so.
 Copies of all reports will be made available to the student.
-After reviewing these reports, the Dean of Graduate Studies will come to one of the following decisions: - If the Dean is convinced that the process was appropriate, and that the reports clearly indicate academic deficiencies on the part of the student for which the original decision which led to the appeal was appropriate and reasonable, the Dean may decide to uphold the decision. - ii) If the Dean is convinced that the examination or other assessment process was flawed or improper, the Dean may order a re-examination or other re-evaluation as appropriate.
-The new examination or evaluation will be conducted either by the same examining committee as the original one, or by a new one, as deemed appropriate by the Dean.

-- iii) If the Dean is convinced that the examination or other process was correct, but that factors other than academic merit may have influenced the decision, the Dean may order a re-examination or a re-evaluation, as he/she deems appropriate.
-The new examination or evaluation will be conducted either by the same examining committee as the original one, or by a new one, as deemed appropriate by the Dean. - iv) If the Dean is convinced that a new examination or evaluation is unlikely to resolve the issue, or if the result of the new examination or evaluation is appealed, he/she may, with the consent of the Program, appoint external assessors to evaluate the student's performance. - In all cases concerning appeals, a further appeal may be made to the Senate Committee on Academic Appeals (SCAA), which shall deal with it according to its rules of procedure.
+After reviewing these reports, the Associate Dean of Graduate Programs will come to one of the following decisions: - If the Associate Dean is convinced that the process was appropriate, and that the reports clearly indicate academic deficiencies on the part of the student for which the original decision which led to the appeal was appropriate and reasonable, the Associate Dean may decide to uphold the decision. - ii.
+If the Associate Dean is convinced that the examination or other assessment process was flawed or improper, the Associate Dean may order a re-examination or other re-evaluation as appropriate.
+The new examination or evaluation will be conducted either by the same examining committee as the original one, or by a new one, as deemed appropriate by the Associate Dean. - iii.
+If the Associate Dean is convinced that the examination or other process was correct, but that factors other than academic merit may have influenced the decision, the Associate Dean may order a re-examination or a re-evaluation, as he/she deems appropriate.
+The new examination or evaluation will be conducted either by the same examining committee as the original one, or by a new one, as deemed appropriate by the Associate Dean. - iv.
+If the Associate Dean is convinced that a new examination or evaluation is unlikely to resolve the issue, or if the result of the new examination or evaluation is appealed, he/she may, with the consent of the Program, appoint external assessors to evaluate the student's performance. - In all cases concerning appeals, a further appeal may be made to the Senate Committee on Academic Appeals (SCAA), which shall deal with it according to its rules of procedure.

-32. Appeals Concerning Academic Relationships
+33. Appeals Concerning Academic Relationships